scripted by Sameer Majli

 Understand the basics of Finance, and accounting thoroughly.

-Brush up on mathematics to understand valuation of various financial instruments such as options, futures, swaps, bonds, etc.
+Brush up on mathematics to understand the valuation of various financial instruments such as options, futures, swaps, bonds, etc.

 Read a lot.
 Read up on financial history and books such as “When Genius Failed”, “Liar’s Poker”, “The Big Short”, “The Black Swan”, “Irrational Exuberance”, etc. You can never read enough.